flowfree/speech-to-text/backend/README.md

 Backend
 =======

-The API endpoints for the Speech to Text client.
+The API endpoints for the Speech to Text application.

 ## Requirements